Equal Employment Opportunity Program

 Two funding options are available:

-• The EEO Program can contribute up to 50% of the salary to a maximum of $15,000 a year for a maximum of two years.
+• Effective April 1, 2021, the EEO Program can contribute up to 50% of the salary to a maximum of $20,000 for a maximum of one year.

-• The EEO Program can contribute $250 a month to a department who has hired an EEO candidate that receives a disability pension or who can only work limited hours per week due to their health condition for a maximum of five years.
+• Effective April 1, 2017 the EEO Program can contribute $333 a month to a department who has hired an EEO candidate that receives a disability pension or who can only work limited hours per week due to their health condition for a maximum of five years.

 Please refer to the Public Service Labour Relations Act First Schedule for a detailed list of Part I and Part II: http://laws.gnb.ca/en/showdoc/cs/P-25.

 There is an Equal Employment Opportunity (EEO) Coordinator within each department.
 Part of their role is to promote the EEO Program within their own department and school districts and answer questions from EEO candidates.
-EEO candidates are encouraged to contact EEO Coordinators directly about potential employment opportunities and when applying for a competition.
+EEO candidates are encouraged to contact EEO Coordinators directly about potential employment opportunities.

 Once registered with the EEO Program, EEO candidates can apply to “in-service” competitions.